“How do you do it ?” – Culture – Health Program

 Building on the connections established between Les Ailes Déployées, a mental health support association, and Bétonsalon since 2024 through the “Young Mediators Program” in Sylvie Fanchon’s exhibition “SOFARSOGOOD”, the project “How Do You Do It?” supports several groups of teenagers and young adults—attending the day units of Espace Ados (for teenagers), Espace Jeunes Adultes (EJA), and Espace Mogador (for adults)—in writing, designing, and producing an editorial mediation tool aimed at young audiences.
 The Bétonpapier is a playful illustrated publication for children aged 6–11 that helps youngs people discover exhibitions.
 Each issue is created in collaboration with an invited young illustrator and the graphic design studio Catalogue Général :

-• For the exhibition “UNIVERSAL HEALTHCARE PRELUDE – Institutional Lives” by Florian Fouché, teenagers from Espace Ados will collaborate with illustrator Jeanne Bouillard and will offer a guided tour for users of Espace Jeunes Adultes.
+• For the exhibition “UNIVERSAL HEALTHCARE PRELUDE – Institutional Lives” by Florian Fouché, teenagers from Espace Ados collaborated with illustrator Jeanne Bouillard and offered a guided tour for users of Espace Jeunes Adultes.

-• For Hedwig Houben’s exhibition, young adults from EJA will collaborate with an invited illustrator and will offer a guided tour for users of Espace Ados.
+• For Hedwig Houben’s exhibition, young adults from EJA will collaborated with Sabine Teyssonneyre and offered a guided tour for users of Espace Ados.

 • For Orla Barry’s exhibition, adults of Espace Mogador will collaborate with an invited illustrator and will offer a guided tour for users of Espace Ados and EJA.